0xCaponte/CTF-Writeups/CyberHack_2023/Solid_Recruit/Solid_Recruit.md

 After multiple attempts to exfiltrate the cookie, we ended up creating a simple Flask web application with a single endpoint that could be called using a parameter.

 Finally, by writing the following script in the biography text area and sending the enrollment form,  we triggered the review process and puppeteer called our webapp with its cookies as a parameter, which we received and logged on our server.
-Getting the flag: **HTB{attr1but3s_4r3_m34nt_t0_b3_3sc4p3d}**.

 **XSS:**